Quantum Logic and Meaning: Beyond Realism: Meaning Variance

 \section{Beyond Realism: Meaning Variance}

 As seen in the previous section, Putnam's claim that QL can be used to furnish a realist picture of the quantum world has been shown to require a serious revision, mainly due to the no-go result by Kochen and Specker.\footnote{To be sure, Putnam himself admitted as much.
 Furthermore, already in papers from the early 1990s, he acknowledged that a realist understanding of QM need not embrace QL.
 See, e.g., Putnam 1991 and Putnam 1994.
-Also, for a later acknowledgement, see Putnam 2012.} There is however a further bold proposal made in the same 1968 paper, in that Putnam argued that QL is not merely an alternative logic, which may play a role in reasoning about quantum objects, but that it is the ``one true logic'' and that the world we live in is a ``quantum logical world''.
-Moreover, he maintained that ``adopting quantum logic is \textit{not} changing the meaning of the logical connectives, but merely changing our minds about the [distributive] law.''
-(Putnam 1968, 233) In other words, QM did not just lead us to the introduction of a new mathematical structure that we may interpret as a logic, but to the discovery that the ``one true logic'' is non-classical.
-This claim sparked another line of criticisms (e.g., in Dummett 1976), which do not challenge primarily Putnam's realism, but his logical revisionism; they contend, more particularly, that QL cannot be considered a revision of CL, since the two are incommensurable: their connectives do not mean the same thing.
+Also, for a later acknowledgement, see Putnam 2012.} There is however a further bold proposal made in the same 1968 paper, in that Putnam argued that QL is the ``one true logic'' and that the world we live in is a ``quantum logical world''.
+Moreover, he considered QL not merely as a replacement of CL that may play a role in reasoning about quantum objects, but as a revision of CL, that is, an alternative logic that asserts different truths about the same connectives.
+More specifically, he maintained that ``adopting quantum logic is \textit{not} changing the meaning of the logical connectives, but merely changing our minds about the [distributive] law.''
+(Putnam 1968, 233) In other words, QM did not just lead us to the introduction of a new mathematical structure that we may interpret as a logic, but to the discovery that the ``one true logic'' is non-classical.\footnote{Of course, others have denied precisely the claim that this new mathematical structure \textit{should} be interpreted as a logic, for the relation $\vDash$ is not really a relation of logical consequence, and the lattice operations $\land, \lor, \neg$ are not really logical connectives.
+This debate is, however, orthogonal on the line of argumentation that we, following Hellman, pursue in this paper.} This claim sparked another line of criticisms (e.g., in Fine 1972, Dummett 1976), which do not challenge primarily Putnam's realism, but his logical revisionism; they contend, more particularly, that QL cannot be considered a revision of CL, since the two are incommensurable: their connectives do not mean the same thing.